-Generally Accepted Accounting Principles (GAAP) GAO's Government Auditing Standards (Yellow Book)/Generally Accepted Government Auditing Standards (GAGAS) Generally Accepted Auditing Standards (GAS) SAS No. 41, Working Papers Interpretation No. 2 of SAS No. 41, Providing Access to or Photocopies of Working Papers to a Regulator SAS No. 54, Illegal Acts by Clients SAS No. 65, The Auditor's Consideration of the Internal Audit Function in an Audit of Financial Statements SAS No. 70, Reports on the Processing of Transactions by Service Agents SAS No. 78, Consideration of Internal Control in a Financial Statement Audit: An Amendment to SAS No. 55 SAS No. 82, Consideration of Fraud in a Financial Statement Audit SSAE No. 3, Compliance Attestation SSAE No. 4, Agreed-Upon Procedures Engagements
+Generally Accepted Accounting Principles (GAAP) GAO's Government Auditing Standards (Yellow Book)/Generally Accepted Government Auditing Standards (GAGAS) Generally Accepted Auditing Standards (GAAS)

+- SAS No. 41, Working Papers - Interpretation No. 2 of SAS No. 41, Providing Access to or Photocopies of Working Papers to a Regulator - SAS No. 54, Illegal Acts by Clients - SAS No. 65, The Auditor's Consideration of the Internal Audit Function in an Audit of Financial Statements - SAS No. 70, Service Organizations - SAS No. 75, Engagements to Apply Agreed-Upon Procedures to Specified Elements, Accounts, or Items of a Financial Statement - SAS No. 78, Consideration of Internal Control in a Financial Statement Audit: An Amendment to SAS No. 55 - SAS No. 82, Consideration of Fraud in a Financial Statement Audit - SSAE No. 10 Attestation Standards: Revision and Recodification - SSAE No. 4, Agreed-Upon Procedures Engagements